-Your computer has identification numbers (serial and model/type) that you might need if you ever have your computer serviced.
-Locate these numbers and record this information in Appendix A, "Computer Records" on page 133.
+Locate identification numbers (serial and model/type) and record this information inAppendix A, "Computer Records" on page 131 .

 See "Related Information" on page xi in the front of this book for sources of other information about your computer.
 For information about IBM-installed software, see About Your Software in your applications package.
 Additional programs and device drivers are on the Software Selections CD, and in some cases on other CDs and diskettes.
 If you install your own operating system, make sure you install the device drivers after installing your operating system.
 Installation instructions are provided with the media or in README files on the diskettes or CDs.